How to Make Donuts From Scratch

 This soft yeast dough makes the best homemade donuts ever!
 Everything you need to know about how to make donuts from scratch, plus 6 mouthwatering toppings.

 National Donut Day is June 5, but really…when isn’t a good day for donuts?
-Especially donuts made at home that you can eat warm and fresh.
+Especially homemade donuts that you can eat warm and fresh.

 Today we’re talking all about how to make donuts from scratch.
-And here’s what is special about these homemade pastries: we use our famous cinnamon roll dough.
+This isn’t like our red velvet donuts and chocolate chip donuts that are baked.
+This recipe is special because we use our famous cinnamon roll dough and fry it.
 That’s right…the dough you know and love working is turning into something new!

 Consider this your ultimate guide.
-Everything you need to know for how to make donuts at home.
+Everything you need to know for how to make donuts from scratch in your own home.

 What tools do you need?

-There are a few key things you need.
+There are a few key things you need when you’re making a homemade donut recipe.
 I’ll split them into “Essential Tools” and “Nice to Have Tools”.

 Essential Tools:

 - Donut Cutter.
 You can get these just about anywhere, but we bought ours on Amazon.
-This set has two different sizes…and you get the holes too!
+This doughnut cutter set has two different sizes…and you get the holes too!
+You could also use a biscuit cutter.

 - Thermapen Thermometer.
 The key to good homemade doughnuts is to make sure the oil is at the correct temperature.
 We love our Thermoworks ThermaPen that instantly reads oil.
 Get one here.
 It’s amazing and perfect for grilling too!